-Death is a process - some are just better at it than others.
-After receiving an Extreme Trauma, a creature begins Dying.
-Once a creature starts Dying, the only way to stop it is to reduce the degree of the Trauma out of Extreme.
+Death is a process, some are just better at it than others.
+After receiving an Extreme Trauma, a creature's Deathclock begins.
+A Deathclock is the countdown from when a creature begins dying to when they finally die.
+Once a Deathclock has started, the only way to stop it is to reduce the degree of the Trauma out of Extreme.